Skip to Main Content

 Publication Date: 2011-10-04

 The River and the book by

 In our village we had two treasures: the River, which was our road and our god; and the Book, which was our history, our oracle and our soul.
 Simbala is a Keeper of the Book, the latest in a long line of women who can read the Book to find answers to the villagers' questions.
 As developers begin to poison the river on which the villagers rely, the Book predicts change.
 But this does not come in the form that they expect; it is the sympathetic Westerner who comes to the village who inflicts the greatest damage of all.

 Publication Date: 2015

 Obulejo, a sixteen-year-old Madi boy, is asleep when the town is attacked by Rebel troops.
 Separated from family, Obulejo flees on a terrifying journey.
 Once across the border in a refugee camp, he is safer but has no future -- until he joins a pioneering peace education program and begins to find ways to create a more hopeful life for himself and others.

 Publication Date: 2017-11-01

-Deborah Ellis by Compelling and uplifting, The Heaven Shop is a contemporary novel for young people that puts a very real face on the African AIDS pandemic.
+Compelling and uplifting, The Heaven Shop is a contemporary novel for young people that puts a very real face on the African AIDS pandemic.
 Binti is a complex character who readers will never forget.
 There is a lion in our village, and it is carrying away our children.